markdoc/docs/pages/docs/syntax.md

 ## Functions

 Functions look and feel similar to JavaScript functions.
-They are callable from the body of the document, inside an annotation, or within tag attributes.
+They're callable from the body of the document, inside an annotation, or within tag attributes.
 Function parameters are comma-separated.
 Trailing commas aren't supported in function calls.

 {% markdoc-example %}